CreatorDev/android-temperature-logger/README.md

 * user can update the 'delta' value,
 * user can clear all measurements.

+Beware that they are currently two variants of the application: fake and real.
+If you are building the fake variant, you will see some fake data in the history, even if you did not specify any credentials.

 ### Communication
 As it was mentioned above main responsibility of the mobile application is to provide simple visualization of measured temperatures.